CyberSecuriTim/ad-gpo-deployment/README.md

 <p>

-  - Turn on your Domain Controller VM if it was turned off at the end of the previous lab and establish a remote desktop connection to it using its public IP address.
+  - Turn on your Domain Controller VM, if it was turned off at the end of the previous lab and establish a remote desktop connection to it using its public IP address.
      - Log in as one of the accounts from the previous lab that has Domain Admin privileges.

   ![image](https://github.com/user-attachments/assets/1971c08f-e7c2-4e48-bc0a-cdb75052df00)